tvdboom/ATOM/docs_sources/user_guide/accelerating.md

 cuML and sklearnex execution engines.
 The [XGBoost][], [LightGBM][] and [CatBoost][] models come with their own GPU engine.
 Setting device="gpu" is sufficient to accelerate them with GPU, regardless of the engine parameter.

-!!! warning
-    * GPU accelerated estimators almost never support [sparse datasets][].
-      Refer to their respective documentation to check which ones do.
-    * GPU accelerated estimators often use slightly different hyperparameters than their CPU counterparts.
-    * ATOM does not support multi-GPU training.
-If there is more than one GPU on the machine and the `device` parameter does not specify which one to use, the first one is used by default.

 !!! example
     [![SageMaker Studio Lab](https://studiolab.sagemaker.aws/studiolab.svg)](https://studiolab.sagemaker.aws/import/github/tvdboom/ATOM/blob/master/examples/accelerating_cuml.ipynb)<br><br>